 Smoking, cologne, fragrances, loud music, telephone conversations can affect everyone around you in various ways from annoyance to allergic reactions.
 Be considerate and avoid wearing scents, smoke in designated areas away from nonsmokers, and keep your music and phone conversations private.

 Don’t take a seat or block pathways, sidewalks, or entrances with your backpack or poles.

 Everyone working on the Camino is working hard to make a living and pay their bills.
 Be respectful of the prices and if you cannot afford them move on and choose a place or item that is within your budget.

 respect personal property

-make sure you take only what belongs to you.
-Ensure and check twice that you have taken only your personal belongings.
-Everyone on the Camino is carrying the bare minimum and brought the things that were most important to them.
+Make sure you take only what belongs to you.
+Check twice that you have taken only your personal belongings.
+Everyone on the Camino is carrying the bare minimum and brought the things that are most important to them.
 Be respectful.